maxpatiiuk/code-share/misc/notes/Lit.md

 compiler - that gives much more freedom in cases when it's necessary.

-Lit also chose to provide much more flexibility in all places: lifecycle methods, render mechanism, events, props
+Lit also chose to provide much more flexibility in all places: lifecycle methods, render mechanism, events, props.

 The no-compiler approach creates some tradeoffs, but these seem like smart trade-offs.
-Though, without playing around with Lit for considerable time, it's hard to say what "gotchas" there might be hidden - the official docs don't always mention all the limitations and drawbacks of a given framework (just like Stencil's docs are conspicuously silent on composition)
+Though, without playing around with Lit for considerable time, it's hard to say what "gotchas" there might be hidden - the official docs don't always mention all the limitations and drawbacks of a given framework (just like Stencil's docs are conspicuously silent on composition).

 ### General